dmgarland/gatsby-source-webdav/gatsby-source-webdav/README.md

 ## When do I use this plugin?

-* If you want to write your own SASS and use with your React components
-* As an alternative to styled components
-* If you want to build your own style guide from scratch
+* If you want to make static websites using assets from a WebDAV share

 ## How to run tests